UofT-DSI/production/lessons/part_1/production_1_introduction.md

 + It's at scale

     - Upfront costs are involved: infrastructure, staff, DevOps.
-    - Setting up an ML system caters to many ML concurrently.
+    - Setting up an ML system that caters to many ML models concurrently.

 + Patterns are constantly changing

     - Hard-coded solutions can become stale and outdated.
-    - The environment in which the ML system operates changes: economics, social behaviour, trends, etc.
+    - The ML system's environment changes: economics, social behaviour, trends, etc.
-    - Feed-back: the ML system informs a company's actions, which in turn affects interactions with the external environment.
+    - Feedback: the ML system informs a company's actions, affecting, in turn, the company's interactions with the external environment.

 :::
 ::::::